brucechrist/mazed/README.md

 Create a public storage bucket named `avatars` in Supabase.
 The `profiles` table includes an `avatar_url` column where uploaded image paths are stored.
 When viewing your profile, click the picture to choose a new image.
-The file is uploaded to Supabase and immediately displayed in the modal.
+The image can now be cropped before uploading and the final picture is persisted across sessions.
+After pulling new changes be sure to run `npm install` so the `react-easy-crop` dependency is available.

 Uploaded filenames are automatically sanitized to avoid characters that